 4.4.
-Circularity through sustainable fit-out and waste management

-East Capital Real Estate does not typically engage in new construction or major renovations.
-However, for the refurbishments of our lease premises either by ourselves or by our tenants we are developing a sustainable fit-out guide that will in a large extent focus on the sustainable and flexible design of premises that will minimize current and future resource use, sourcing of certified, durable, renewable or reused materials, as well as waste management during the refurbishment process.
+Circularity through sustainable fit-out and waste management guide that will in a large extent focus on the sustainable and flexible design of premises that will minimise current and future resource use, sourcing of certified, durable, renewable or reused materials, as well as waste management during the refurbishment process.